Oronda/Bionformatics_internship/README.md

 To become a known bioinformatician in the near future

 ## Vision
-*Long-term* To gain hands-on experience and knowledge from the talented scientists through training and mentorship.
+To gain hands-on experience via mini-projects and knowledge from the talented scientists through training and mentorship.

+## Roadmap
 This is my [roadmap](https://github.com/Oronda/Bionformatics_internship/blob/main/roadmap.md)